tarwn/lessthandot-hugo/blogs/content/posts/2014-08-01-client-side-vs-server-side-validation-in-web-applications.md

 When we start out adding validation, we want to make it as easy as possible for the user to fix the problem with the least additional load on our servers.
 This leans towards doing the client-size validation first, then server-side later if we have time.
 Client-side validation is faster, typically looks prettier, often has better association between messages and inputs, and just generally looks like the better choice from the product owner or customer perspective.

-Here&#8217;s a sample form using ASP.Net and Razor:
+Here's a sample form using ASP.Net and Razor:

 ```html
 ```